First steps into Orchard

 Depending on how much customization is required, the designer may edit some or all elements of the theme.
 These elements are of the following types:

-- Documents defining the layout and its zones: This is the overall representation of a page on the website (without any actual content).
+Documents defining the layout and its zones: This is the overall representation of a page on the website (without any actual content).
 Eg: It says if the website should have one, two or three columns.
 So, a zone is a container that is part of the layout and ready to receive any content.
 Note that a flexible theme (like the one provided by Orchard) can adapt to hide empty zones.
 So, although Figure 6 shows a lot of zones, most of them will not be visible on actual pages because they aren't being used.
-Figure 6.
-Diagram of a theme with zones as boxes (Cf. The Theme Machine)

-- Views: Visual representation of a specific content.
+Views: Visual representation of a specific content.
 A view is typically a file with the extension .CSHTML or .ASPX.
 It provides the HTML code to use when displaying a specific type of content.
 So, a page with many contents (menu, blog post, comments, etc) will be created by using the composition of all the relevant individual views.
-Figure 7.
-Screenshot of a page with each content view highlighted

-- Layers and the binding between content to specific zones: A layer is like the description of a group of pages.
+Layers and the binding between content to specific zones: A layer is like the description of a group of pages.
 Once defined, you can tell where to put each content (or widget).
-Eg: A layer grouping all the blog posts can be defined, then we can make a Tag cloud widget appear on the side Figure 8.
-Diagram of a theme with its zones filled by various content
+Eg: A layer grouping all the blog posts can be defined, then we can make a Tag cloud widget appear on the side.

 More advanced themes may also include some programming code to further customize the look.

-Orchard v0.8 comes with only one theme (called "The Theme Machine").
+Orchard comes with only one theme (called "The Theme Machine").
 However, it has enough zones to allow various arrangements.
-This is important because, by default, a site can only have one theme (unless you develop a module allowing more), so the theme must be flexible enough to allow pages to have different layouts.
+This is important because a site can only have one theme active at a time.
+This means the theme must be flexible enough to allow pages to have different layouts.
 If you are not satisfied, you can copy it and add more zones.

 The Orchard Gallery contains a lot more themes and modules ready to install.
 Make sure to browse it to find out what extra features are available.